MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **NOTE_TYPE** - This will capture the type of created page

-- **PAGE_CREATE_LOCATION** - This will capture the location of a created page, where it is triggered from
+- **PAGE_CREATE_LOCATION** - This will capture the location of a created page, where it's triggered from

 - **TIME_TAKEN_IN_MS** - time taken to create page